 What better way to complete a pretty hairstyle than adding a cute DIY felt bow.
-Clip it to the top of a bun or at the side of a loose flowing style.
+Clip it to the top of a hair bun or at the side of a loose flowing hairstyle.
 These DIY felt bows are really easy to make in a few minutes and this tutorial even includes a free printable pattern.

-DIY Felt Bow
+DIY Felt Bow Tutorial

 - Hairclip on which to attach your DIY felt bow.
 Alligator clips are the best as they are cheap and stay in the hair better than some other clips.
 It looks really professional if you add a lined alligator clip.
 (Read how to line an alligator clip)